rhysd/vim-llvm/README.md

 Some useful mappings to jump a cursor are provided.

 - `K`: Jump to the definition of an identifier under the cursor.
+Or if an instruction (like `getelementptr`) is under the cursor, the explanation of the instruction will be opened in a browser.
 - `]]`, `][`: Move the cursor to the next basic block (Please see `:help ]]` for more details).
 - `b]`: Jump to a basic block which follows the current basic block.
 - `b[`: Jump to a basic block which the current basic block is following.